Here I will attempt to create a slightly more detailed bio, which will help put the photos in perspective.

 I left NJ in June 1974, never to reside there again.
 The first place I lived once on my own was San Francisco, CA, where I stayed for 3 years, from spring '74 to spring '77.
 During that time I took a lot of weekend trips around the area as well as the entire West Coast.
 This included a week long trip in and through Mexico in 1975, covering both coasts, the Pyramids, etc. Also took one or two trips to the Pacific northwest including Seattle & Vancouver BC, and quite a few trips within California, including the mountains (Redwoods area), Reno/Lake Tahoe, etc., and into the L.A. area a few times.
 Around San Francisco, I took quite a few shots of the old PCC trolley lines, and BART which had just opened its first sections.
 There are quite a few scenic shots from around the state from this era.
 One time I also took a large loop bus trip on Greyhound all the way up to Seattle, east to the Dakotas, down to Colorado, NM, and AZ, and back via L.A., with quite a few resultant photos of that era.
 When leaving California in 1977, I took a month-long excursion on Amtrak all over the U.S., passing through Chicago 3 times during the course of the trip, and making it as far east as Virginia, before going back to the midwest and heading up into Canada.
 After a brief stay in Montreal, I settled in Boston, MA, for two years.
 While in Boston, I bought a small motorcycle and visited Canada a few more times as well as used it for a few camping trips, once riding it as far west as Cleveland, Ohio.
 In Boston, I studied darkroom work, and took quite a few art, scenic, and transit photos of the area, which were primarily black and white.
 In the spring of 1979, I moved to Queens, NY for a year and rented an apartment in my cousin's house, taking quite a few more B&W photos that year in the NYC area.

 In 1980, I bought a small house in rural upstate NY and lived a sort of "back to the land" experience for several years, until 1989.
 Most of my photos during that time were of the countryside and small town life.
 That period of time was broken up by two "side trips", where I left town, rented out the house, and lived elsewhere for a while.
 In 1981-2 I returned to San Francisco for a year, and in 1983-4 lived in the Bronx, NY and worked as a computer programmer for a Zen community while residing with the group there.
 I enjoyed upstate NY quite a bit, and probably had more friends there than anywhere else I had lived, but decided to give it up in 1989, a year after my dad passed away, and moved to Florida (gulf coast) to be closer to my mom.
 I really didn't do too well there, and hated the weather, so decided to head off again, this time to Oregon.
 I lived in the Eugene/Springfield area of Oregon for 2 years (1991-3).
 Most of my photos from that era were scenic and of the people and cultural scene.
 That was probably the most "hippie-ish" era of my life, and I lived/worked on an organic produce farm for a good deal of that time.
 One development that cut it short was that I became engaged to a lady from Louisiana (which really didn't last too long), and I ended up living in Shreveport, LA for 5 months, before deciding to give that up as well.
 Not being able to consider in length where to go from there, I eventually headed back to upstate NY, to the same area I had lived in the 80's, and spent 3 more years there.
 At least I had family & friends in the area.
 The climate and expenses, as well as the economy, were never that great there, and I spent considerable time thinking about what I eventually wanted to do.
 Asheville, North Carolina was also in the mountains, had a good mix of things to do, a bit of all four seasons, as well as a varied culture, so I decided to move there, and arrived in early October, 1996.
 I lived there for 14 years, and eventually got married for the first time as well.
 After settling in, I found a nice mountainside home, and eventually got back into my Ham Radio hobby.
 In early 2010, our inventory businesses rapidly began to lose clients and fail, both due to the economy and cheaper, younger competition.
 We moved to Wilkes-Barre, Pennsylvania at the end of June, 2010.
 We had to start again from scratch finding work (in new fields) and gradually build up our self-sufficiency.
-We now live in a modest (nearly 100 year old) city home, but for me it's good to be back north again, and the area reminds me a bit of Paterson, where I was born.
+We now live in a modest (nearly 100 year old) city home,

 As far as traveling goes, in my childhood days I went to the Bahamas a couple times with my parents, and we also took a brief trip to Europe in 1965 (Germany, Austria, Northern Italy & Paris).
 I've been to Mexico & Canada a few times (mostly in the 70's), and had been to (or through) all 48 lower U.S. states by 1978.
 In the years 2002-06, I was able to make 2 trips to Puerto Rico and finally one to Alaska, both in conjunction with work, and took quite a few photos in these places as well.